What Happened to Bounce Rate in Google Analytics 4: Engaged Sessions

 Along with the ‘Engaged Sessions’ measurement, Google has introduced a couple of other metrics built to calculate engagement.
 These include:

-Engaged Sessions per User
+Engaged sessions per user

 This is calculated by dividing the number of engaged sessions by the number of users.

-Engagement Time
+Engagement time

 In short, don’t panic!